 Чысты: Human-Orchestrated Multi-Model Convergence

 Ludwig Boltzmann published his proof of the H-theorem in 1872.
 The notation was ad-hoc, the proof strategy unprecedented, and the physical implications radical enough that contemporaries spent decades disputing it.
-The accompanying document, a fully annotated reader's companion to pages 299–306 of that paper, was produced to make those six pages legible to anyone with a web browser.
+This document makes pages 299–306 of that paper legible to anyone with a web browser.

 Key Concepts